Changissnz/selfinterest/README.md

 pragmatics, not necessarily the purity of thought for action.
-Moving on to contexts greater in the number of human beings, each with their self-interest, the locational design of an arbitrary supply chain has the probability of being prone to the dreaded "sprawl" of distance from one corner of the globe to another.
+Moving on to contexts greater in the number of human beings, each with their self-interest, the locational design of an arbitrary supply chain has the probability of being prone, due to the dreaded "sprawl" of distance from one corner of the globe to another.
 The production, protected in one region and in another either incapable of or prohibited from, becomes concentrated in one corner.
 Transportion from one corner to another, possibly for continual construction of the incomplete product, to a final destination is a spatial logistics issue, through to this day due to the need for maximalizing on efficiency by way of what-is.
 Some